J.D. Meier, Alex Homer, David Hill,

 - Reliable Sessions.** End-to-end reliable transfer of messages between a source and a destination, regardless of the number or type of intermediaries that separate endpoints.

 - Remote Façade.
-Create a high-level unified interface to a set of operations or processes in a remote subsystem to make that subsystem easier to use, by providing a course-grained interface over fine-grained operations to minimize calls across the network.
+Create a high-level unified interface to a set of operations or processes in a remote subsystem to make that subsystem easier to use, by providing a course-grained interface over fine-grained operations to minimize calls across

 - Replay Protection.** Enforce message idempotency by preventing an attacker from intercepting a message and executing it multiple times.